The Forge is situated at the Hillhead, near Castledawson, and dates from

 Outside, old axles and iron hoops rusting;

-Inside, the hammered anvil's short pitched ring,
+Inside, the hammered anvil's short pitched

 The unpredictable fantail of sparks